huangzhenyu/btk20_documentation/docs/index.rst

 * :ref:`Acoustic echo cancellation <sec-aec>`.

 The components of the toolkit are written in C++.
 Users can build an entire system in C++.
-In addition to the C++ program interface, the `BTK`_ provides the Python modules produced by SWIG.
+In addition to the C++ program interface, the `BTK`_ provides Python modules.
+The BTK is suitable for developing real-time audio and speech signal processing applications.

 .. _Beamforming toolkit: https://distantspeechrecognition.sourceforge.io/index.htm